-The RS232 serial interface can be used to set up the Zenith 140, and obtain information using a PC or other computer equipment.
-To do so, the settings for control are as follows: baud rate 19,200; 8 data bits; no parity; and 1 stop bit.
+The RS232 serial interface is used to communicate between the Zenith 140 and a PC using the optional Ultra PC and other associated Pulsar software packages, to obtain information such as data logging and view echo traces upload, download and save parameter files.
+In addition, it can also be used to control or obtain information using a standard PC or other computer based equipment.
+To do so, the settings for control are as follows: baud rate 19,200, 8 data bits, no parity, 1 stop bits.

-The device should be connected as shown in Chapter 2 Installation.
+The device should be connected, via the serial port, as shown in Chapter 2 Installation.

 To use the device remotely, you need to log on to start, and log off when finished.
-When logged on, the Zenith 140 will show 'Remote ON' on the display, and "Communicator OFF" when logged off.
+When logged on, Zenith 140 will show 'Remote ON' on the display, and "Communicator OFF" when logged off.

 All commands should be followed by a carriage return.

 The unit will respond either OK (or a value) if the command is accepted, or NO if it is not.

-To log on, you send the command
+To log on, send the command